 As a “fan” of Henio, once I’ve mined his photos and other memorabilia, what’s to keep me interested and engaged?
 Sure, the real-time status updates personalize his life, but at a certain point, he must either move forward, which in his case, means he dies and my duty of active engagement and remembrance is complete, or he remains forever just shy of that moment, always pondering the September weather.
-To me, this conflation of the immediacy inherent in a medium that is rooted in the most fleeting of present-ness with the reality of Henio’s life, and more importantly, death, is disingenuous.
+To me, this conflation of the immediacy of a medium that is rooted in the most fleeting of present-ness with the reality of Henio’s life, and more importantly, death, is disingenuous.

 In a physical museum, the visitor eventually completes the journey.
 The same applies for a school project where, for instance, students are asked to write letters to a Holocaust victim; it is a project, with a start and end point, and you are expected to take with you whatever you’ve learned and whatever emotional responses you’ve had.
 But social media functions differently.
-Once you’re on Facebook, the general expectation is that you’ll remain on Facebook and continue to interact with your friends—it is the continuation, or beginning, of a relationship.
+Once you’re on Facebook, the general expectation is that you’ll remain on Facebook and continue to interact with your friends—it is the continuation, or beginning, of a relationship that lives in a perpetual present.
 I won’t get into the future of social media here, but generally, you’ve joined and so you’ll remain.
 It’s not a classroom from which you graduate or a museum which you eventually leave.
 It becomes part of your identity, the place where you live online.
 So, to what end becoming a fan of Anne Frank?

 “You are only dead if no one talks about you anymore.”
 Pol Van Den Driessche, Belgian senator

-I understand the need to memorialize, and to make things relevant and personal to an audience that is increasingly removed from the Holocaust (and really, the same could be said about any number of museums and historical moments; the Apartheid Museum in Johannesburg, where visitors are arbitrarily assigned a racial identity to enhance their experience, comes to mind).
+I understand the need to memorialize, and to make things relevant and personal to an audience that is increasingly removed from the Holocaust (and really, the same could be said about any number of museums and historical moments; the excellent Apartheid Museum in Johannesburg, where visitors are arbitrarily assigned a racial identity to enhance their experience, comes to mind).
 Museums are up against an onslaught of ephemeral immediacy and Twitter-fuelled ADD.
 I get it.
 Go where your audience is.
 But there is something disturbing about a social media profile for a dead person—social media exists very firmly in the present, in the here and now.
 That is, in fact, one of the largest criticisms wielded against social media—it is only in the present, an endless collection of fleeting observations and thoughts.
 And here we have the exact opposite pretending to not be.

 I don’t know what the right answer is here.
 Projects like the Globe and Mail’s Dear Sweetheart letter series, or the Independent’s public appeal to identify a cache of 270 WWI images, are another type of online memorializing.
 But there’s likely no turning back.
 The Holocaust has been Web 2.0-ed.
 And, it isn’t the only memorial campaign on Facebook.
 Belgium is attempting to create pages for each of the more than 27,000 Allied soldiers killed in Belgium during the war, with the goal of completing the project by 2014, in time for the 70th anniversary since Belgium’s liberation.
 One can’t help but wonder how many dead soldiers any one person can possibly “fan.”